stef0u/stef0u.github.io/_posts/life/2015-12-24-hello-world.md

 * Complete a V5

 **Results:**
-Not only did I complete a V5, I completed 2 and became comfortable projecting V4!
-I also redid the V5s the following week as a proof to myself that it wasn't just a fluke.
+Not only did I complete a V5, but I also completed 2 and became comfortable projecting V4!
+I also redid the V5s the following week as proof to myself that it wasn't just a fluke.
 That was a good day.
 Unfortunately now that was the end of my climbing since I've moved downtown.
 When I pick it up again, it will be a long journey again and I'm looking forward to it.

 **Objective:**
 Be a product manager